 - Relocate the work of art.
 This method shall be given the highest priority.

-- Sell or exchange the work of art through the following means: offer the artist the first opportunity to buy bock the work of art at the current appraised value or at a price to be negotiated, obtain professional appraisal and advertise sale et auction, or seek competitive bids.
+- Sell or exchange the work of art through the following means: offer the artist the first opportunity to buy bock the work of art at the current appraised value or at a price to be negotiated, obtain a professional appraisal and advertise sale et auction, or seek competitive bids.

-- Dispose using City surplus property procedures.
+- Dispose of using City surplus property procedures.

 4) Proceeds.
-All proceeds from the sale of public works of art shall be deposited into the Public Art Fund to be used for maintenance and repair of works of art in the City's Public Art collection.
+All proceeds from the sale of public works of art shall be deposited into the Public Art Fund to be used for the maintenance and repair of works of art in the City's Public Art collection.